Primary Navigation Mobile

 Running costs vary wildly depending on where you choose to charge.
 Generally speaking plugging in at your address via a home charger will offer the cheapest rates, while the most expensive will be via a rapid charge found at a service station.

-According to our miles per pound calculator, you should be able to do 5.4-10.9 miles per pound officially.
-On paper it looks similar to the Volvo XC40 Electric and Hyundai Ioniq 5, but in reality it’s quite different.
+According to our miles per pound calculator, you should be able to do 5.4 - 12.4 miles per pound officially.
+On paper it looks similar to the Volvo EX40 and Hyundai Ioniq 5, but in reality it’s quite different, as in this case, there’s a gap between the WLTP official figures and what you’ll see in real-world driving.

 Range and charging